Testing4AI/QuoTe/Fairness/FairFace/README.md

 Official implementation of CycleGAN is available at: https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix

-Python scripts can be run directly using the following command:
+Python scripts can be run directly in the shell:
 ```shell
 nohup python ./model/train_resnet50.py > training.log 2>&1 &
 ```